OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 Setup as follows:
 1. Open your Synapse/ADF workspace as an administrator.
 The account must also have reader access to the Azure Function and Resource Group.
-2. Navigate to 'Manage' -> 'Linked Services'
+2. Navigate to 'Manage' -> 'Linked Services'.
-3. Click 'New', and search for / select 'Azure Function'
+3. Click 'New', and search for / select 'Azure Function'.
-4. Press 'Continue'
+4. Press 'Continue'.
-5. Enter 'Canvas Data Lake Sync' as the name
+5. Enter 'Canvas Data Lake Sync' as the name.
-6. Under 'Azure Function App selection method', leave it on "From Azure subscription"
+6. Under 'Azure Function App selection method', leave it on "From Azure subscription".
 7. Navigate to the Azure Subscription and Function App Url where you deployed Canvas Data Lake Sync.
-8. Either enter the Function Key here, or (if prefferred) select 'Azure Key Vault' and select the key vault linked service and secret name.
+8. Either enter the Function Key here, or (if preferred) select 'Azure Key Vault' and select the key vault linked service and secret name.
-9. Press Commit
+9. Press Commit.

 ### **Data Lake Storage**
 This linked service is needed so that the pipeline can interact with lake data.
 If using Synapse, you likely already have this setup as [Synapse Workspace Name]-workspaceDefaultStorage.